julianna kunstler logo

 Use pointillism or/and other types of strokes.

-Be very accurate with proportions, placement of shapes, and with details.
+Be very accurate with proportions, placement of shapes, and details.

 Let me see your drawing before you go to the next step.